ShreshthKhosla/Internship/Week4/Week 4.md

 ## Cutting wood to organize waste

 As we had an easter weekend, we had to organize the waste and cut the woods.
 We were given a short safety lesson on how to use the machines.
-We had an automatic hand saw machine and a bench saw machine.
+We had an automatic hand saw machine and a band saw machine.
 We completed the task and cleaned the area.

 ![](Wood%20Cutting.jpeg "")